I have tried to write Paradise

-Like a Persian garden, I imagine the fragrance of roses, jasmine and gardenias intoxicates.
-There is music, gently perfumed breezes and unending picnics.
-My Adonis flies a kite as philosophers wander nearby discussing Aristotle with my friend Señor Borges.
+For me, paradise is like a Persian garden.
+I imagine the fragrance of roses, jasmine and gardenias intoxicates.
+There is music, gently perfumed spring breezes and unending picnics.
+Adonis flies a kite as philosophers wander nearby discussing Aristotle with my friend Señor Borges.
 As they talk, they are looking for the name of God in the pattern of the rose petals.
 They are just close enough to hear-- just close enough to be able to join in in the conversation too.
 The great Sam Hamill is there reciting poems from Almost Paradise as Tullio draws maps of imaginary worlds in black ink.

 the wind sang in his wings,

 and wended their wanton way to the sun—

 It's not just Icarus either, for everyone is wearing wings--rainbow wings.

 There are long tunnels covered in wisteria-- white, yellow and purple...
 They remind me of the covered walkways at the Summer Palace outside Beijing that I have read about.
 Long covered walkways which the Dowager Empress in Qing China would walk for her exercise-- sometimes reading a book as she walked along.
 Long, shady flower tunnels-- all leading toward ancient wisteria trees, which one could circumnambulate like Mount Kailash, before choosing one of five other flower tunnels each leading in a different direction to travel down.

 I am, however, still lazily sitting on a large quilt with a friend who has a giant pink peony tucked behind his ear.
 He is urging me to try another sweet as music from a harpsichord draws my attention toward the towering mountains in the distance.
 Beautiful animals wander among with gardens and palace interiors.